Fernandez's sword-nosed bat

 Fernandez's sword-nosed bat (Lonchorhina fernandezi) is a species of bat in the family Phyllostomidae.
 It is the smallest species of the Lonchorhina genus.
 It is endemic to Venezuela.
 In 2013, Bat Conservation International listed this species as one of the 35 species of its worldwide priority list of conservation.
 It is threatened by habitat loss.
 It derives its scientific name from a Venezuelan zoologist, Dr. Alberto Fernandez Badillo, whose research focused on vampire bats, in particular.

 Description

 They weigh 9.7-10 g.
 In addition to being the smallest of the sword-nosed bats, it also has the least-complex nose-leaf.
 Their skulls are 17.5-17.7 mm long.
 Their fur is dark brown, with individual hairs 6 mm long.
 Hairs are bicolored, and are darker at the base and lighter at the tip.
 Their ears are 18-22 mm long.
 Three individuals encountered had partial albinism.
-This species has one more saccral vertebra than the closely related Orinoco sword-nosed bat.
+This species has one more sacral vertebra than the closely related Orinoco sword-nosed bat.